UMM-CSci-3601/intro-to-git/README.md

 * Contain at least:
    * Their name as you preferred to be called
    * Their preferred pronouns
+   * Their Github username (so we can figure out who FlamingUnicorn375 is in real life)
    * Their preferred way(s) for people to contact you, perhaps with some info on which one(s) people should use if they need to get in touch quickly